What he said:

 About LINUS FERNANDES

 I have been an IT professional with over 12 years professional experience.
-I'm an B.Sc. in Statistics, M.Sc in Computer Science (University of Mumbai) and an MBA from the Cyprus International Institute of Management.
-I'm also a finance student and have completed levels I and II of the CFA course.
-Blogging is a part-time vocation until I land a full-time position.
+I'm a B.Sc. in Statistics, M.Sc in Computer Science (University of Mumbai) and an MBA from the Cyprus International Institute of Management.
+I have completed levels I and II of the CFA course.
+Blogging is a part-time vocation.

 Discussion